standardnotes/docs/docs/listed/publishing.md

 3. You can also unpublish the post by clicking **Unpublish**.
 4. To email your subscribers, click _Actions_ and you will see an option to **Email Subscribers**.

-Note that _Actions_ are only available in the Standard Notes web or desktop application.
+Note that _Actions_ are only available in the Standard Notes web or desktop applications.

+Each note can be published to only one Listed blog at a time.
+If you publish your note to one Listed blog and decide that you want to publish it in another Listed blog, delete the post in the [Settings for your first Listed blog](/listed/settings) and publish the post to your second blog.